This article was updated April 28, 2022.

-System and organization control (SOC) audits aren’t always contractually required, but they’re increasingly being requested by health care companies and organizations or regulators as part of doing business.
+System and organization control (SOC) examinations, also referred to as SOC audits, aren’t always contractually required, but they’re increasingly being requested by regulators or health care companies and organizations as part of doing business.

 The purpose of a SOC audit is to report on the effectiveness of a company’s internal controls and safeguards they have in place while providing feedback that’s both independent and actionable.

-In the health care industry, business associate agreements and other contractual client obligations often require an annual SOC 1 or SOC 2 report.
+In the health care industry, business associate agreements and other contractual client obligations often require an annual SOC report for either SOC 1 or SOC 2.

 If you have any questions about what type of SOC report your health care organization needs, see What Is a SOC Audit, and Why Is It Important?